eiriklv/react-masonry-mixin/README.md

 #### Usage:

+* The mixin is now bundled with masonry, so no additional dependencies needed!
-* You will have to use Masonry as a script dependency, as there is no complete npm module available at the moment.
+* ~You will have to use Masonry as a script dependency, as there is no complete npm module available at the moment.~~
-`<script src='//cdnjs.cloudflare.com/ajax/libs/masonry/3.1.5/masonry.pkgd.min.js' />`
+* You can optionally include Masonry as a script tag `<script src='//cdnjs.cloudflare.com/ajax/libs/masonry/3.1.5/masonry.pkgd.min.js' />`

 * To use the mixin